Yo … are you ready for some real talk? Well buckle your star-studded seatbelt, because today that’s exactly what we’re gonna do! :P

 I’ve been blogging for 10 years and now currently make 100% of my income from passive income in my online business, but it wasn’t always sunshine and rainbows!)

 In fact, I blogged for almost 8 years with very little growth.
 It wasn’t until I decided in January 2015 to get serious and officially turn my blog into a business that things started to happen.

 But in order to turn my blog into a profitable online business, there were some things that I was majorly sucking at that I had to fix first.

-If you’re guilty of just one of the things listed below, then that’s enough to greatly hurt the chances that your blog or online business will turn into something that will give you financial freedom.
+Because if you’re guilty of just one of the things listed below, then that’s enough to greatly hurt the chances that your blog or online business will turn into something that will have the ability to give you financial freedom.